microsoft/rushstack/api/node-core-library.filesystem.getlinkstatistics.md

 # FileSystem.getLinkStatistics method

 Gets the statistics of a filesystem object.
 Does NOT follow the link to its target.
-Behind the scenes it uses \`fs.lstatSync()\`.
+Behind the scenes it uses `fs.lstatSync()`<!-- -->.

 **Signature:**
 ```javascript